Reading through typos can be easy if the word is easy to recognize. For instance, someone…

 When it comes to shrimp, one species is recognized for its love for algae – the Amano shrimp.
 Not only does this species look interesting, but they help clean your tank since they feed on different types of algae.

 If you plan to keep Amano shrimp, there’s one tip to make sure they only go after algae: never give them commercial feed.
 Amano shrimp eat algae only when they’re starving.
 For that reason, you might want to cut down on feeding them so they’ll go for the algae instead.
+There are also other types of shrimp that can eat algae such as cherry shrimp, however, they are a little pickier on the types they will eat.

 Algae growth is normal when you raise fish.
 A perfect, algae-free aquatic space doesn’t exist, despite religious care and maintenance of your aquaponics system.
 Seeing algae in your tank is not necessarily a bad thing, but it only becomes a problem when algae populations are not kept in check.